shorn/zinc/doc/running-own-infra.md

       [instructions](create-iam-account.md) for creating an IAM account and access key

+## Cost

+During development, monthly costs were  2 cents per month (because of many read and write calls to S3 during the many deployments) - every thing else fits easily within the [Always free](https://aws.amazon.com/free) tier.

+I haven't done any estimation analysis but I would not be surprised to find the Zinc app (as-is) could support many hundres of users within the free tier.
+Though you would need to bump the max concurrency of the lambdas.

+This would change quickly with a real app though.
+Lambda and DynamoDB can get expensive to run when you use them a lot under constant load.
+They only become a sensible choice again for high-scale requirements.

+My personal choice of cloud architecture for medium scale apps would be a container-based backend running on an ASG -> ELB -> EC2 setup backed by an RDS database.
+Swap out the EC2 stuff for an AppRunner setup when it becomes viable.
+The API and security model is designed for a state-free backend approach, so the above setup is fairly easy to implement and support.
+There'd probably still be a few Lambdas being used for low-volume integration/glue purposes (which is their sweet-spot, in my opinion).

 ## Configure AWS credentials

-Most people would run this project from a developer machine - in which case you'll needed [set up credentials](aws-credentials.md) for the `zinc` profile.
+There's no CI/CD setup, soost people would run this project from a developer machine - in which case you'll needed [set up credentials](aws-credentials.md) for the `zinc` profile.

 ## Build the client app
 * `cd <repo>/client`